AscendingPassage.com HOME PAGE.

 night, commence to descend and make ready for departure.
 Some in

-electricity and elegance of Luxor, the neighbouring town (wines and
+electricity and elegance of Luxor.
+(Wines and

-spirits are paid for as extras, and we dress for dinner).
+spirits are paid for as extras, and we dress for dinner.)
 And the dust

 condescends to mark their exodus also by a last cloud of gold beneath